SMPTE/ris-osvp-metadata-camdkit/index.md

             "additionalProperties": false
           },
           "minItems": 1,
-          "description": "A list of Distortion objects that each define the coefficients for\ncalculating the distortion characteristics of a lens comprising radial\ndistortion coefficients of the spherical distortion (k1-N) and the\ntangential distortion (p1-N).
-An optional key 'model' can be used that\ndescribes the distortion model.
-The default is Brown-Conrady D-U (that\nmaps Distorted to Undistorted coordinates).\n"
+          "description": "A list of Distortion objects that each define the coefficients for\ncalculating the distortion characteristics of a lens comprising radial\ndistortion coefficients of the spherical distortion (k1-N) and \n(optionally) the tangential distortion (p1-N).
+The key 'model'\nnames the distortion model.
+Typical values for 'model' include \n\"Brown-Conrady D-U\" when mapping distorted to undistorted coordinates,\nand \"Brown-Conrady U-D\" when mapping undistorted to undistorted\ncoordinates.
+If not provided, the default model is \"Brown-Conrady D-U\".\n"
-        },
-        "distortionOverscan": {
-          "type": "number",
-          "minimum": 1.0,
-          "description": "Overscan factor on lens distortion.
-Overscan may be provided by the\nproducer but can also be overriden or calculated by the consumer.
-Note\nthis should be the maximum of both projection-matrix-based and field-of-\nview-based rendering as per the OpenLensIO documentation.\n"
-        },
-        "undistortionOverscan": {
-          "type": "number",
-          "minimum": 1.0,
-          "description": "Overscan factor on lens undistortion.
-Overscan may be provided by the\nproducer but can also be overriden or calculated by the consumer.
-Note\nthis should be the maximum of both projection-matrix-based and field-of-\nview-based rendering as per the OpenLensIO documentation.\n"
         },
         "distortionOffset": {
           "type": "object",